hhjiang/mcores/README.rst

 k: number of neighbors in k-NN

 beta: ranges between 0 and 1.
-When the procedure is at level F, it examines level-set of kNN graph at level F - beta * F - epsilon
+When the procedure is at level F, it examines level-set of kNN graph at level F - beta * F - epsilon.

-epsilon: used for pruning away false cluster-cores
+epsilon: used for pruning away false cluster-cores.

 cluster_threshold: Determines the minimum threshold distance to classify points to its corresponding closest (Hausdorff distance) estimated modal-set.
 All other points do not get assigned to a cluster.
 If this paramter is None, then all points get assigned to some cluster.